-- Patient hotlines staffed by neuromuscular care advisors, physiotherapists and other specialist personnel, with specialist physician backup (paediatric and adult). - Support through routine specialist clinics should be continued through remote monitoring using structured telemedical phone and video links.
-Multiple, nationally approved platforms are now available with guidance from specialist societies. - Many clinical assessments such as swallowing tests can be done remotely by video link. - Outreach ventilatory support strategies should be provided. - Strategies to maintain hospital-based treatments with minimal disruption. - Neuromuscular specialists should be in discussion with their hospitals' Emergency, Medical and Intensive Care departments on restrictions for use of home NIV equipment. - Neuromuscular specialists should support their hospital to define approved devices and ensure their availability (i.e. ICU mask systems with viral particle filters to permit use of patients' NIV machines in hospital). - Liaison and shared care with Intensive Care services. - Provide advice on rehabilitation in the home for neuromuscular patients, including Telehealth approaches - Facilitation of mask and PPE supply for patients and carers
+- Patient hotlines staffed by neuromuscular care advisors, physiotherapists and other specialist personnel, with specialist physician backup (paediatric and adult). - The possibility to continue routine clinics by structured telemedical phone and video links (for this, national and institutional data security regulations such as HIPPA approval may need modification). - Outreach ventilatory support strategies should be provided. - Strategies to maintain hospital-based treatments with minimal disruption.

+- Neuromuscular specialists should be in discussion with their hospitals' Emergency, Medical and Intensive Care departments on restrictions for use of home NIV equipment. - Neuromuscular specialists should support their hospital to define approved devices and ensure their availability (i.e. ICU mask systems with viral particle filters to permit use of patients' NIV machines in hospital). - Liaison and shared care with Intensive Care services.